mcartoixa/ant-sf/README.md

   * with native JSON support in Ant [scripts](http://ant.apache.org/manual/Tasks/script.html) if necessary.
 * easily integrate third-party Java based tools like [PMD](https://pmd.github.io/) or [ApexDoc](https://github.com/SalesforceFoundation/ApexDoc).
 * read your build more easily (if you can accept [the angle bracket tax](https://blog.codinghorror.com/xml-the-angle-bracket-tax/)).
 What's more readable:
-  * `sfdx force:org:create -v HubOrg -s -f config/project-scratch-def.json -a ciorg --wait 2` ?
+  * `sf org create scratch -v HubOrg -d -f config/project-scratch-def.json -a ciorg -w 2`?
-  * or `<sfdx:force-org-create targetdevhubusername="HubOrg" defaultusername="true" definitionfile="config/project-scratch-def.json" alias="ciorg" wait="2" />` ?
+  * or `<sf:org-create-scratch targetdevhubusername="HubOrg" defaultusername="true" definitionfile="config/project-scratch-def.json" alias="ciorg" wait="2" />`?

 ## Usage

-The current documentation (`master` branch) for these tasks can be found at https://mcartoixa.github.io/ant-sfdx/.
-The documentation for any specific version can be downloaded [from the releases section](https://github.com/mcartoixa/ant-sfdx/releases) as an asset of the release in question.
+The current documentation (`main` branch) for these tasks can be found at https://mcartoixa.github.io/ant-sf/.
+The documentation for any specific version can be downloaded [from the releases section](https://github.com/mcartoixa/ant-sf/releases) as an asset of the release in question.

-These tasks can be downloaded directly [from the releases section](https://github.com/mcartoixa/ant-sfdx/releases) or with a dependency manager like [Apache Ivy](http://ant.apache.org/ivy/) (preferred).
+These tasks can be downloaded directly [from the releases section](https://github.com/mcartoixa/ant-sf/releases) or with a dependency manager like [Apache Ivy](http://ant.apache.org/ivy/) (preferred).
 You will need the following settings in your `ivysettings.xml` file:
 ```xml